-Once you've made all of the necessary connections you can switch on the power source or connect the red wire to "+" if using a battery.
+Once you've made all of the necessary connections you can switch on the power source.
+See Page 5 of the product datasheet for information on converting the analogue signals into angles.

 Step 5: Connecting an Inclinometer to the Level Developments Inclinometer App: